miyagawa/plack-handbook/en/03_using_plackup.md

 In the [Day 2](http://advent.plackperl.org/2009/12/day-2-hello-world.html) article I used the plackup command to run the Hello World PSGI application.

-Plackup is a command line launcher of PSGI applications inspired by Rack's rackup command.
+plackup is a command line launcher of PSGI applications inspired by Rack's rackup command.
 It can be used to run any PSGI application saved in a .psgi file with one of the PSGI web server backends using Plack handlers.
 The usage is simple: just pass a .psgi file path to the command:

     > plackup hello.psgi
     HTTP::Server::PSGI: Accepting connections at http://0:5000/

-You can actually omit the filename as well if you're trying to run the file named `app.psgi` in the current directory.
+You can actually omit the filename if you're trying to run the file named `app.psgi` in the current directory.

-The default backend is chosen using one of the following methods.
+The default backend is chosen using one of the following methods:

 * If the environment variable `PLACK_SERVER` is set it is used.
 * If some environment specific variable like `GATEWAY_INTERFACE` or `FCGI_ROLE` is set the backend for CGI or FCGI is used accordingly.
-* If the loaded `.psgi` file uses specific event modules like AnyEvent, Coro or POE the equivalent and most appropriate backend is chosen automatically.
+* If the loaded `.psgi` file uses a specific event module like AnyEvent, Coro or POE the equivalent and most appropriate backend is chosen automatically.
 * Otherwise, fallback to the default "Standalone" backend implemented in the HTTP::Server::PSGI module.

 You can also specify the backend yourself from the command line using the `-s` or `--server` switch: